juniorgasparotto/SysCommand/documentation/en.md

 ```

 * `commandsTypes`: Specifies the `Command` types that will be used throughout the process.
 If it is `null` then the system will try to automatically any class that extend from `Command` .
 Understand better in [Specifying the types of commands](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#specifying-commands).
 * `enableMultiAction`: Turns the `MultiAction` behavior.
-By default, this behavior will be habilidado.
+By default, this behavior will be enabled.
 Understand better in [Multi-action](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#using-the-multi-action-feature).
 * `addDefaultAppHandler`: If `false` so does not create the event handler that is responsible for the `outputs` standard engine and `erros` controls, and among others.
 The default is `true` .
 Understand better in [Event control](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#events).

 ## <a name="initializing-by-static-method" />Booting with the console Simulator